 In this part we’ll automatically add a unique number to a field if a feature is added to your layer.
 For this part of the example we’ll assume that your layer has a field of the type intger that will contain our unique numbers.
 This can be achieved by following the first part of this example or by just adding an extra integer field to your layer.
 For this example we’ll assume that the field for the unique numbers is called “nummering”.

 - Open the “Properties” of your layer and go to the tab “Attributes Form”.

 - In “Available Widgets” select the field you want to add autonumber to.
 In this example that is “nummering”.

 - Uncheck the checkbox “Editable” in “General”.

 - In the box “Default value” write: maximum(“nummering”)+1.
+(An improved formula can be found at the end of this article).
 Here “nummering” is the name of the field you want to add autonumber to.

 - Click OK

 What this does, is that first we check what the current highest number is in the field “nummering” and then new features will get a value that is 1 higher than that maximum.

 Now if you add new features to your layer, they automatically get a unique number in the field “nummering”.